MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 This setting does not prevent the user from using other methods to gain access to the contents of the Recycle Bin folder.

+> [!NOTE]
-Note: To make changes to this setting effective, you must log off and then log back on.
+> To make changes to this setting effective, you must log off and then log back on.
 <!-- NoRecycleBinIcon-Description-End -->

 <!-- NoRecycleBinIcon-Editable-Begin -->